pinskylab/genomics/Protocols/01_hiseq_workflow.md

 #### Retrieve files from the sequencer

-  - Princeton now emails a link to the data (you must sign in with credentials)
+  - Princeton now emails a link to the data at htseq.princeton.edu (you must sign in with credentials)

     1. Click the link